Danielle Georgette Reddé: World War II

 After her training, Reddé was parachuted from a Royal Air Force Handley Page Halifax bomber aircraft near Montluçon and the Allier Department, in February 1944.
-She was among the first of nine French women to be parachuted into France.
+She was among the first of nine French women working for the BCRA to be parachuted into France.
 Reddé set up a radio transition network under the pseudonym "Moroccan" in the region of Saint-Étienne and Haute-Loire, sending messages to Free France.
 She remained on her mission until the end of the war in Europe.
 She operated under several aliases, including the code names Camille Fournier and Édith Daniel.

 Indochina

 Reddé then volunteered to serve in the Far East with the French Direction générale des études et recherches (Directorate General of Studies and Research, DGER, which replaced the BCRA) and the British Special Operations Executive (SOE) in the neo-colonial First Indochina War.
 She was parachuted into Japanese occupied Indochina with French Lieutenant Francis Klotz, into Viet Cong lines.
 She was the only French woman to be parachuted into Indochina during the conflict.

 Reddé served as a radio operator during Operation Cantry, which aimed to locate and assist French and Allied nationals and repatriate them to Europe.
 After the end of her mission, she served for another year and a half in the Technical Archives office in Saigon.
 She returned to France in August 1947 and was demobilised.